perstraine/perstraine/README.md

 :computer: Completed Advanced Developer Course in Mission Ready

-:hammer: Currently working on a project for Native Software
+:hammer: Currently working on a casual contract with SRS Engineering

 :satellite: Currently Looking for work in Software/Full-Stack Development